Disney’s All-Star Music Resort Review

 Unless you’re lucky enough to visit off-season, whenever that is, it will be crowded.
 So don’t show up on some random day like February 6th, thinking you’ll have the place to yourself.
 (Also, don’t ask about my experience on February 6th!)

-Years after our first trip to All-Star Music, we were booked for Christmas at Disney’s Beach Club.
+Years after our first trip to All-Star Music, we had a Christmas stay booked at Disney’s Beach Club.
 Unfortunately, a few unexpected expenses came up before our trip.
 Our options?
 Downgrade to Disney’s All-Star Music or cancel entirely.

 We went to Walt Disney World for Christmas, and to this day, I have some of the best memories from that trip.
 My son and niece didn’t care that we were skipping our, at the time, annual club-level trip to Disney’s Beach Club.